drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/1_class_spies.md

 // Spy on the class
 const spy = Spy(MyClass);

-// Call its method with a specific set of args spy.doSomething("hello", true, ["world"]);
+// Call its method 3 times
+spy.doSomething();
+spy.doSomething();
+spy.doSomething();

-// Verify that the spy's `doSomething()` method was called with a specific set
+// Verify that the spy's `doSomething()` method was called exactly 3 times.
-// of args.
-Calling `.toBeCalledWithArgs(...)` will throw an error if the
+// Calling `.toBeCalled(3)` will throw an error if the `doSomething()` method
-// `doSomething()` method was not called with the given args in the given order.
-// Here, we are verifying that it was called with "hello", true, and ["world"].
+// was not called exactly 3 times.
+Here, we are verifying that it was called
-// Since we called it with these args above, this does not throw an error. spy.verify("doSomething").toBeCalledWithArgs("hello", true, ["world"]);
+// exactly 3 times.
+Since we called it 3 times above, this does not throw an
+// error.
+spy.verify("doSomething").toBeCalled(3);

 // Here, we can see what happens if we verify that the `doSomething()` method
-// was called with only 2 args.
+// was called 5 times as opposed to 3.
 As you can see, we have to wrap it in a
 // try-catch because it will throw an error.
 In the `catch` block, we log the
-// error message -- seeing that `doSomething()` was called with 3 args, not 2. try {
+// error message -- seeing that `doSomething()` was not called 5 times. try {
-  spy.verify("doSomething").toBeCalledWithArgs("hello", true);
+  spy.verify("doSomething").toBeCalled(5);
 } catch (error) {
-  console.log(error.message); // Outputs => Method "doSomething" was called with 3 arg(s) instead of 2.
+  console.log(error.message); // Outputs => Method "doSomething" was not called 5 time(s).
-}

-// Furthermore, we can see what happens if we verify that the `doSomething()`
-// method was called with 3 args, but one of them is incorrect.
-As you can see,
-// we have to wrap it in a try-catch because it will throw an error.
-In the
-// `catch` block, we log the error message -- seeing that `doSomething()` should
-// not have received the `false` arg at parameter position 2. try {
-  spy.verify("doSomething").toBeCalledWithArgs("hello", false, ["world"]);
-} catch (error) {
-  console.log(error.message); // Outputs => Method "doSomething" received unexpected arg `false<boolean>` at parameter position 2.
+  // ... or to see the full error: console.log(error);
+  //
+  //     VerificationError: Method "doSomething" was not called 5 time(s).
+  //         at file:///some_test.ts:32:29
+  //
+  //     Verification Results:
+  //         Actual calls   -> 3
+  //         Expected calls -> 5
+  //
+  //     Check the above "some_test.ts" file at/around line 32 for code like the following to fix this error:
+  //         .verify("doSomething").toBeCalled(5)
+  //
 }
 ```